Migrating Legacy Applications

 Copied to your clipboardextensions:dx/asset-compute/worker/1:operations:workerProcess:- type: webimpl: workerruntimeManifest:packages:<newpackagename>:license: Apache-2.0actions:worker:function: actions/worker/index.jsweb: 'yes'runtime: 'nodejs:14'inputs:LOG_LEVEL: debugannotations:require-adobe-auth: truefinal: truehooks:post-app-build: 'echo hook'

-2.3 Application Extending two or more Extension Points
+2.3 Applications with two or more extension points

-Please note that there are multiple ways to structure your configuration.
-You can refactor your code into folders for each extension, and create extension specific configuration, then import them into your main app.config.yaml
+You could refactor your code into folders for each extension, create extension-specific configurations, and then import them into your main

-, you can also manage them all in one file in the root directory app.config.yaml
+You could manage them all in one file in the root directory

-.
-You could try to initialize a new project with multiple extension points through aio app init
+You could try to initialize a new project with multiple extension points using

-, but you are more than welcome to explore and to try different methods.
+, but you are welcome to explore alternatives.

 Instructions: